theAgingApprentice/aaStringQueue/README.md

 ## Releases

 * We use the [SemVer](http://semver.org/) numbering scheme for our releases.
-* There is no stable release version of this library released at this time.
+* There is no stable release of this library at this time.

 ## Acknowledgements